al14cioli/forticare-api/README.md

 # forticare-api

-Proof of concept python3 scripts to register Fortinet registration code to retrieve license files using the FortiCare API.
+Proof of concept python3 scripts using the FortiCare API to register Fortinet registration codes and to retrieve license files.